HPG ordinance background - collage 2

 We Write the Regulations that Make Your Community’s Vision a Reality

 Our team, headed by Mike Hansen, AICP, has over two decades of planning and code experience.
-We’ve worked in almost 100 Utah communities in recent years and have produced ordinance training material in partnership with the Utah Office of the Private Property Rights Ombudsman.
+We’ve completed over 100 code-writing projects in the last few years, from technical revisions to land use chapters to revising entire city code books.
+We also regularly produce ordinance training material in partnership with the Utah Office of the Private Property Rights Ombudsman.

 What Makes Our Code Special